grew-nlp/grew_doc/content/usage/cli.md

 {{< json file="static/usage/cli/_build/output_grep_key" >}}

-With `-whether`, we can cluster the results according to the fact that the relation left-headed.
+With `-whether`, we can cluster the results according to the fact that the relation is left-headed.
-We observe that in two cases, the governor `M` is before `N`.
+We see that in two cases, the governor `M` is before `N`.

 ```
 grew grep -request dislocated.req -whether "M << N" -i fr_pud-ud-test.conllu